martinber/dso-guide/docs/api.md

 and it MUST be sent on each request, except to create a new user, for this refer to Users.

+## Users

+Add a new user to the database.
+The user must have 4 characters or more with no special ones except for "_" "and" -.
+Password Allowed methods: 'POST'

 ## Location

 Allowed methods: 'GET'; 'PUT'